 You can get started right away by signing up for a FREE 7-Day Preview subscription that gives you all the features and benefits of www.hudhouses.com's national database of foreclosure properties.
 For your convenience, there is a "Free Preview" link located at the top of each page of our Web site.
 From our home page, you can use the "Zip Search" box, the "Select a State" pull-down menu, or you can simply click on the U.S. map to find properties in your selected areas of the country.
 For many of our properties, you can also view the tax roll information as well as a photograph.

 If you cancel the free preview within seven days, you will not incur additional charge!
 Your FREE 7-Day Preview is a no cost, no obligation opportunity.
-In order to continue to have the benefits of our database beyond the 7-day free preview period, you pay only $9.95 per week at less than a couple of gourmet lattes!
+In order to continue to have the benefits of our database beyond the 7-day free preview period, you pay only $39.80 per month, which breaks down to $9.95 per week at less than a couple of gourmet lattes!
 Once you begin your FREE 7-Day Preview subscription, you will be able to begin searching anytime by clicking "Login" at the top of each page.
 You can also cancel at any time you choose.

 www.hudhouses.com offers the largest national selection of foreclosure, preforeclosure, government-owned, and bankruptcy properties available to private individuals.
 Here you can locate bargains in real estate that you may purchase at discount prices.
 Our data is updated daily, not monthly, directly from the tax rolls, government agencies, and notices of the lenders legal actions.